TIBBER999/FPU16_multiplier/README.md

 The second testbench (TB_fp16_multiplier.sv) is a manual stimulus testbench aiming to target specific edge cases of the DUT such as values like infinity, NaN, zeros, underflow, and overflow.

 The combination of the two sets of testbench can mimic that of the industrial standard and allow reusability in similar projects in the future.

+# FPGA 測試流程和結果

+I will test the correctness of the system by connecting the FPGA to a host computer with a serial communication port.
+The FPGA will have a bistream of the DUT and a ZYNQ processing system downloaded to it, and I will be running a c program on it that allow an user to input two operands and display the result of the multiplication on the terminal.
+The system works correctly and fluently except for a mischievous bug where any input that contains a decimal point will result in a infinite loop in the program.
+This bug exist in the original repo and in the original C program.
+The original C program sends data as 32 bit floats, but since I am working with a 16 bit multiplier we must send 16 bits of data, so I modify the Xil_Out32 function to Xil_Out16 and casted the *float datatype to a u16 datatype for the operands

 # Vivado TCl